 Build the Abbess’ Residence

-Will you join with Ven.
-Thubten Chodron’s grateful students around the world to build a small house for the founding abbess of Sravasti Abbey?
+Watch as Ven.
+Thubten Chodron’s grateful students around the world build a small house for the founding abbess of Sravasti Abbey.

 Why Prajna House?